Jaylabull/HoroscopeSimulator/README.md

 # HoroscopeSimulator

+Horoscopes are all the rage now.
+Want to check out your horoscope that includes the days mood and color?
+Check it out here! https://horoscope-simulator.netlify.app/

+The day by day of how this app was created:

 Day 1: The basic form, where users will input their birth day information, has been updated.

 Day 2: Added CSS to first get a visual of the div elements(which will be removed later) and to stack the form where users will enter in data.